ASSIDDIQ442/bioinformatics-group-6/README.md

 ## ABOUT THE GROUP
 ### The group is comprised of 15 members each member was assign to use one of the programming languages,develop a script containing his/her biodata and add it to group repository.
 # ABOUT BIOINFORMATICS
-### Nowadays bioinformatics become the famous area that concerned wiyh the application of competational and statistical techniques.it is an inter disciplinary field,which harnesscomputer science,mathematics,physics and biology.
+### Nowadays bioinformatics become the famous area that concerned with the application of competational and statistical techniques.it is an inter disciplinary field,which harnesscomputer science,mathematics,physics and biology.

 ## NAME OF THE GROUP MEMBERS